Thanks to stunt doubles and the power of special effects, every leading actor looks like they’ve got dynamite in their hands in a fight scene.

 Rourke is an acting vet, appearing in his first film back in 1979.
 But for all his screen time, he’s got a lot of in-ring experience, too.

-Rourke used to box seriously, with an amateur boxing record of 27 wins and 3 losses.
+Rourke boxed seriously for a long time, with an amateur boxing record of 27 wins and 3 losses.
 He even turned pro and went undefeated in 8 bouts, with 6 wins and two draws.

 Legendary boxing coach Freddie Roach also trained Rourke for some time, although apparently, they’ve had a slightly turbulent relationship, stemming from Rourke not turning up to practice.